For many ICU survivors and their families, life is never the same

 Butler brought a small Christmas tree and other decorations to her tiny room in the ICU while she fought covid over the 2020 holidays.
 Most days, he would awake at 3 a.m., work his shift as a supervisor at AmeriGas Propane in Ruffs Dale and drive 50 miles to the hospital to sit by her side, though she was often unconscious from sedation.

 The coronavirus had found its way into their home after a relative’s visit.
 On Dec.
-2, 2020, Neil and his son woke early to go hunting, but found Markle on the couch soaked in her own urine.
+2, 2020, Butler and his son woke early to go hunting, but found Markle on the couch soaked in her own urine.
 She could not stand on her own.
 The virus had raised her blood sugar to seven times its normal level.

 Doctors at a nearby hospital diagnosed her with a urinary tract infection and covid and sent her home.
 But her condition continued to worsen and two days later, paramedics raced her to UPMC Mercy.